 Tesla had its sixth-consecutive profitable quarter in the fourth quarter of 2020, the company said Wednesday, making it the first time the company has booked a profitable year.
 Tesla’s day as a startup, it’s fair to say, are well in the rearview mirror.

-That amount is an increasingly small proportion of Tesla’s revenues — a little less than four percent in the fourth quarter, compared with seven percent in the third quarter — but it’s still the kind of thing Tesla critics will use to cudgel the company: Wake me up when Tesla is making all of its profits from purely selling cars.
+That amount is an increasingly small proportion of Tesla’s revenues — a little less than four percent in the fourth quarter, compared with seven percent in the third quarter — but it’s still the kind of thing Tesla critics will use to cudgel the company.
+Wake me up when Tesla is making all of its profits from purely selling cars.

 That moment could be coming this year, as Tesla said it expected to have all four of its plants across the world — in Shanghai, Berlin, Austin, and Fremont — up and running by the end of 2021.
 It also said that the Tesla Semi would see its first deliveries this year.

-It also is updating the Model S and Model X. Both have been declining in sales in part likely because their designs are several years old, but Tesla has a plan to change that.
+Tesla is also updating the Model S and Model X. Both have been declining in sales in part likely because their designs are several years old, but Tesla has a plan to change that.
 The S and X will both get new powertrains and new interiors, along with some more minor changes to the exterior.
 It seems completely inevitable that Tesla will eventually introduce proper model years but they haven’t done so yet.
 That’s when we’ll know Tesla has really made it.